WolfgangWaltenberger/vietnam2022/README.md

 You will need to have pytorch installed.
 Run ./install.sh, it should do the trick.

 # Start with exercise #1
-Edit 01\_skeleton.py, run, solve the exercise.
+Edit 01\_skeleton.ipynb, run, solve the exercise.
+Either locally on your computer by starting a jupyter notebook server, or on google colab.